Backin’ Up is Hard to Do

 Sure, if I’d used Western Digital’s backup program I would have avoided this problem, but I didn’t want to.
 I just wanted a big drive that I could backup my data to using the software of my choice.

-Everybody should backup.
-Therefore backing up needs to easy.
+Everybody should back up.
+Therefore backing up needs to be easy.

 About brucedawson

-I'm a programmer, working for Valve (http://www.valvesoftware.com/), focusing on optimization and reliability.
-Nothing's more fun than making code run 5x faster.
+I'm a programmer, working for Google, focusing on optimization and reliability.
+Nothing's more fun than making code run 10x as fast.
 Unless it's eliminating large numbers of bugs.
 I also unicycle.
 And play (ice) hockey.
+And sled hockey.
 And juggle.
+And worry about whether this blog should have been called randomutf-8.
+2010s in review tells more: https://twitter.com/BruceDawson0xB/status/1212101533015298048

 This entry was posted in Computers and Internet and tagged .
 Bookmark the permalink.